reactphp/stream/README.md

 See also [`ReadableStreamInterface`](#readablestreaminterface) for more details.

-The first parameter given to the constructor MUST be a valid stream resource.
+The first parameter given to the constructor MUST be a valid stream resource that is opened in reading mode (e.g. `fopen()` mode `r`).
 Otherwise, it will throw an `InvalidArgumentException`:

 ```php